qkzk/fm/development.md

     - [x] ctrl+o open all fuzzy files
     - [x] unflag all (v)
     - [x] <spc> remove file from flagged
-    - [ ] FIX: bulkrename.
-Either leave or capture all new names & update flagged
+    - [x] bulk update flagged with new names

 - [x] trashmode should display which shortcut erase all trash.
 - [x] add left tab current dir to right shortcut and vice versa